Mozkozrout/BalloterWeb/README.md

 1.)
 Download this app<br>
 2.)
 Open the terminal in Backend/balloterAPI<br>
 3.)
-Use .env.example to create .env file and configure your DB connection in it 4.)
+Use .env.example to create .env file and configure your DB connection in it<br>
+4.)
 Run composer install<br>
 5.)
 Run php artisan migrate<br>
 6.)
 Run php artisan db:seed<br>